Diocesan Staff & Support

 Phone: 231-420-8467

 Title IV of the Episcopal Church Canons concern areas of clergy discipline, encouraging accountability, justice, reconciliation, restoration, and pastoral care.
-To submit a complaint or talk to someone about a potential Title IV offense, please contact one of our two Intake Officers.
+To submit a complaint or talk to someone about a potential Title IV offense, please contact our Intake Officer, Bill McClure.

 Radha joined the Diocese of Western Michigan as a Hope College student in 2008 after growing up in North Central Florida, spending time with the communities of Grace, Holland and St. John’s, Grand Haven, where she was the youth coordinator.
 She was ordained to the priesthood in January 2021 after receiving her M.Div. from Seminary of the Southwest in Austin, TX.